markohoepken/rc_car_throttle_limiter/README.md

 # rc_car_throttle_limiter
 Arduino based throttle limiter for RC cars.
 Reduce speed for kids, but with full break control.

+CHECK THE WIKI FOR SCHEMATICS AND SOME PICTURES.

 by Marko Hoepken...
 5 hour project for christmas gift ;-) 25th Dec 2015
 RC Car throttle limiter.